 - Use the quintessential tea sandwich combination of cucumber and cream cheese.
 There are many variations of the recipe, including a cucumber and mint sandwich.

 - Fill the sandwiches with a batch of your favorite chicken salad, egg salad, or tuna salad.
-This watercress-egg salad recipe is similar to a sandwich served at Harrods in London.
+Watercress-egg salad is similar to a sandwich served at Harrods in London.

 - Make a smoked salmon and cream cheese tea sandwich, which traditionally is served on pumpernickel bread.